Motivic cohomology of equicharacteristic schemes: Introduction

-Kelly and Saito \cite{KellySaito2023} have recently defined a Grothendieck topology, called the {\em pro-cdh topology}, on qcqs schemes with the following property: a presheaf $F$ on qcqs schemes, valued in Sp or $\rm{D}(\bb Z)$, is a pro-cdh sheaf if and only if it is both a Nisnevich sheaf and, for every abstract blow-up square of qcqs schemes denoted as in Theorem \ref{intro_pro_cdh_descent}, the associated square
+Kelly and Saito \cite{KellySaito2023} have defined a Grothendieck topology, called the {\em pro cdh topology}, on qcqs schemes (as well as a variant for formal schemes \cite{KellySaito2024}) with the following property: a presheaf $F$ on qcqs schemes, valued in Sp or $\rm{D}(\bb Z)$, is a pro cdh sheaf if and only if it is both a Nisnevich sheaf and, for every abstract blow-up square of qcqs schemes denoted as in Theorem \ref{intro_pro_cdh_descent}, the associated square

 is cartesian.
-They define {\em pro-cdh-local motivic cohomology} to be the pro-cdh sheafification of the left Kan extension of classical motivic cohomology from smooth $\bb Z$-schemes to all qcqs schemes.
-That is, the definition mimics that of $\bb Z(j)^\sub{cdh}$, but replacing the cdh topology by their coarser pro-cdh topology.
+They define {\em pro cdh-local motivic cohomology} to be the pro cdh sheafification of the left Kan extension of classical motivic cohomology from smooth $\bb Z$-schemes to all qcqs schemes.
+That is, the definition mimics that of $\bb Z(j)^\sub{cdh}$, but replacing the cdh topology by their coarser pro cdh topology.

-For any Noetherian scheme $X$, its pro-cdh local motivic cohomology fits into an Atiyah--Hirzebruch spectral sequence converging to $\K(X)$; to prove this one uses that, on Noetherian schemes, $K$-theory is the pro-cdh sheafification of connective $\K$-theory.
+For any Noetherian scheme $X$, its pro cdh local motivic cohomology fits into an Atiyah--Hirzebruch spectral sequence converging to $\K(X)$; to prove this one uses that, on Noetherian schemes, $K$-theory is the pro cdh sheafification of connective $\K$-theory.

 By combining some of Kelly--Saito's main theorems about their topology (in particular the fact that it has enough points, and the description of the points) with some of our own (including Theorems~\ref{thm:main}(9), \ref{thm_into_lke_lej}, and \ref{intro_pro_cdh_descent}), one obtains the following comparison: